-Jonathan continued to work with Jerry to gain insights on opening a business bank account, obtaining a tax ID, evaluating options for company credit cards and, most importantly, establishing his “BAIL” resource team including a banker, accountant, insurance agent and lawyer.
-Using the free resources provided upon successful graduation of the EBV program at St. Joe’s, Jonathan designed his business logo with the support of a professional marketing company at no charge.
+Jonathan continued to work with Jerry to gain insights on opening a business bank account, obtaining a tax ID, evaluating options for company credit cards, and, most importantly, establishing his “BAIL” resource team including a banker, accountant, insurance agent, and lawyer.
+Using the free resources provided upon successful graduation from the EBV program at St. Joe’s, Jonathan designed his business logo with the support of a professional marketing company at no charge.

 With his vast experience in the maritime industry, Jonathan obtained his first two customers by connecting with his contacts including other experienced maritime consultants to learn about who needed help.
 Jonathan has a strong professional network and uses LinkedIn and email to search for opportunities.